How to build a custom support chat solution with TalkJS

 Developers usually use our Chat API for 1-on-1, group, or to build live comments on video, but today we're going to show you how to make a simple chat for the customer support use case.

 The chat will look like the one you see when you visit the TalkJS website.
 It's shown below.
+You can also find it in the GitHub example that accompanies this tutorial.

 Things to do